ddev/ddev/docs/content/users/install/docker-installation.md

     1. Install Lima with `brew install lima`.
     2. If you don't have the `docker` client (if `docker help` fails) then install it with `brew install docker`.
     3. Create a 100GB VM in Lima with 4 CPUs, 6GB memory, and Cloudflare DNS.
-Adjust to your own needs:
+Adjust to your own needs.
+For Intel systems run:
     ```
     limactl create --name=default --vm-type=vz --mount-type=virtiofs --mount-writable --memory=6 --cpus=4 --disk=100 template://docker
+    ```
+    On Apple Silicon systems, enable Rosetta in case you need to run Intel / x86_64 Docker images:
+    ```
+    limactl create --name=default --vm-type=vz --mount-type=virtiofs --mount-writable --memory=6 --cpus=4 --disk=100 --rosetta template://docker
+    ```
+    Then, set up the Docker context so it uses Lima to run containers:
+    ```
     docker context create lima-default --docker "host=unix://$HOME/.lima/default/sock/docker.sock"
     docker context use lima-default
     ```